 Drones Are Flying Higher

 All lists of the latest trends in information technology probably include discussions about drones.
-For a couple of years, the creation and usage of drones has grown into an entire industry — the so-called UAV (unmanned air vehicle) or UAS (unmanned air systems) industry.
+For a couple of years, the creation and usage of drones have grown into an entire industry — the so-called UAV (unmanned air vehicle) or UAS (unmanned air systems) industry.
 It is developing at an amazing rate.
 Autonomous aircrafts are widely used in farming, military surveillance, accident monitoring and other areas.

 In the coming year, the drone industry will see increasing investment.
 More and more drone delivery systems will grow into commercial projects worldwide.